Government of Massachusetts: Registry of deeds

 All counties in Massachusetts have at least one registry of deeds, which is responsible for recording and holding copies of deeds, titles, and other land records within their district.
 Each registry is run by an elected register of deeds, who serves for 6 year terms.
 Most counties have one registry, but some are divided into separate districts with their own registry.
 There are 21 registries.

 Municipal government

 Massachusetts shares with the five other New England states the New England town form of government.
 All land in Massachusetts is divided among cities and towns and there are no unincorporated areas, population centers, or townships.
 Massachusetts has four kinds of public-school districts: local schools, regional schools, vocational-technical schools, and charter schools.

+Amendment Article 89 (LXXXIX) of the Massachusetts Constitution defines the powers of self-government that municipalities are entitled to.
+Additional powers, such as the ability to collect certain taxes, are delegated to municipalities under state law.
+The article requires that General Laws passed by the General Court apply to at least two municipalities.
+Special Laws that apply to only one municipality must be enacted in response to a home rule petition from that city or town, or with a two-thirds majority in the General Court, or for the purpose of establishing, disestablishing, or modifying municipal boundaries.

+Proposition 2½ gives municipalities the right to state payment of municipal costs incurred as a result of any new state mandates implemented after January 1, 1981.
+Cities and towns can vote to accept a new mandate, or ask the Massachusetts State Auditor to determine the amount of funding owed; if the legislature does not provide that amount then ask the Massachusetts Superior Court for a ruling that grants the municipality an exemption from complying with unfunded mandates.

 Elections and politics

 Massachusetts is known for its progressive politics, and is a stronghold of American Liberalism and the Democratic Party.
 In a 2018 Gallup poll Massachusetts was the state with the highest percentage of its population identifying as liberal and the lowest percentage identifying as conservative, at 35% and 21% respectively.
 This and the high profile of well known politicians from Massachusetts such as the Kennedy family has led to the derogatory political phrase "Massachusetts Liberal".